Climate of Australia: New South Wales

-The warmest region by annual maxima is the north-west, where summers are extremely hot, but winters relatively cooler and dry.
+The warmest region by annual maxima is the Upper Western, where summers are extremely hot, but winters relatively cooler and dry.
 The weather in the northeast region of the state, or the North Coast, bordering Queensland, is moderately hot, humid and rainy in the summer, and mild in winter with more sunshine; and little seasonal temperature difference.
 The Northern Tablelands have relatively milder summers and colder winters, due to their high elevation and inland location on the Great Dividing Range.
 The southeast coastal plain, which lies on the leeward side of the Great Dividing Range, experiences foehn winds, particularly between winter and spring, which can elevate fire danger.

 The coldest region is the Snowy Mountains where the snow and ice continues for a long period during the winter months.
 The Blue Mountains, Southern Tablelands and Central Tablelands, which are situated on the Great Dividing Range, have mild to warm summers and cold winters, although not as severe as those in the Snowy Mountains.
-The areas situated in the valleys of the range, such as Bathurst, Goulburn and Bowral, among other places, have recorded freezing and/or near-freezing lows in most months of the year, unlike other places of similar latitude and altitude in the northern hemisphere.
+The areas situated in the valleys of the range, such as Bathurst, Goulburn, Bowral and Cooma, among other places, have recorded freezing and/or near-freezing lows even in the summer months, unlike other places of similar latitude and altitude in the northern hemisphere.

-The highest maximum temperature recorded was 50.1 C at Menindee in the state's west on 10 January 1939.
+The highest maximum temperature recorded was 50.1 C at Wilcannia in the state's north-west on 11 January 1939.
 The lowest minimum temperature was -23.0 C at Charlotte Pass on 29 June 1994 in the Snowy Mountains.
 This is also the lowest temperature recorded in the whole of Australia excluding Australian Antarctic Territory.